eonk/dar_book/docs/11-homework.md

 **step 1** Download the file into your global environment as covered in week 1;

 **step 2** Save the file into your hard-drive, for example write.csv(crossnat, "crossnat.csv") to save it as .csv in your working directory;
-Then and only then read the data from your working directory into rmarkdown (e.g., using the read.csv function).
+**step 3** Then read the data from your working directory into rmarkdown (e.g., using the `read.csv()` function).

 Ok, these are the questions:

 1) Display a histogram for the prison rate per 100,000 population (`prisonrate`).
 Interpret and discuss your results.
 Can you identify any outliers?
 Are these errors?
 Are there plausible explanations for the extreme values in these countries?.

-2) Produce density estimates and boxplots to compare the prison rate according to various categories of the level of [human development](http://hdr.undp.org/en/content/human-development-index-hdi) per country.
+2) Produce density estimates and boxplots to compare the prison rate according to various categories of the level of [human development](http://hdr.undp.org/en/content/human-development-index-hdi) per country (use 'cathid').
 Interpret and discuss your results.

-3) Produce a scatterplot with a smoothed line to examine the relationship between `prisonrate` and `gdppercapita`.
+3) Produce a scatter plot with a smoothed line to examine the relationship between `prisonrate` and `gdppercapita`.
 Interpret and discuss your results.

 4) Produce a scatterplot matrix to examine the relationship between `prisonrate`, `gdppercapita`, `urbanpop` (proportion of the population that lives in urban areas) and `homicide`(homicide per 100,000).
 Interpret and discuss your results.